rolocache/.github/README.md

 *Where agents go to get work done.*

-RoloCache is a continually updated, evidence-based, human-verified index of routing information and advisories for AI agents operating on the web.
+RoloCache is a continually updated, evidence-based, independently-verified advisory service for AI agents operating and completing workflows on the open web.

-RoloCache tells AI agents which vendor endpoints exist, which protocols are supported, and what caveats matter before they try to book, buy, or transact.
+RoloCache advisories indicate to AI agents which vendor endpoints exist, which protocols are supported, and where friction points, discrepancies, or human handoff requirements will affect a workflow.

 ---